galeraga/3D-semantic-parsing/README.md

 PointNet: Respects invariance of input points and no voxel grids are needed

-Available PointNet tasks:
+PointNet provides a unified architecture for the following applications:
 1) Object (shape) classification
 2) Part segmentation
 3) Scene semantic parsing

-In this project, we'll be focus on implementing only object classification and scene semantic parsing
+In this project, we'll be focus on implementing only object classification and scene semantic parsing.
+As a dataset, we'll use the S3DIS dataset.

 ## Section 1
 This is section1